Brownian motion on stable looptrees: Introduction

 We will use two main approaches to prove the looptree volume bounds.
 One approach, used to prove most of the volume lower bounds in this article, builds on ideas of \cite{RSLTCurKort} by comparing looptree volume fluctuations with fluctuations in the \Levy excursion that code them.
 This comparison cannot be used to prove upper bounds however, and a substantial part of this article is devoted to introducing an iterative decomposition of stable looptrees that we use to prove the upper volume bounds.
 The procedure utilises the Williams' decomposition of stable trees given in \cite{AbDelWilliamsDecomp} to decompose $\La$ along a loopspine, breaking it into smaller fragments which are all smaller rescaled looptrees.
 We then reapply the decomposition to these resulting fragments, and continue to repeat the decomposition on the fragments we obtain each time.
 This procedure can be realised as a separate branching process, which we will analyse in Sections \ref{sctn:sup vol UBs} and \ref{sctn:inf UBs} to prove the upper volume bounds.

 We now summarise the volume bound results.
-Note that it was already shown in \cite{RSLTCurKort} that $\La$ almost surely has Hausdorff dimension equal to $\alpha$.
-We extend their results to show that the open balls $B(u, r)$ undergo local fluctuations of log-logarithmic order around the leading term of $r^{\alpha}$ as $r \downarrow 0$, and global fluctuations of logarithmic order.

-More formally, we have the following theorems.
 We will give proper definitions of all the quantities involved in Section \ref{sctn:tree looptree def}, but for now we note that $\nu$ denotes the natural analogue of uniform volume measure on stable looptrees.
 Due to the equivalence of metrics, these results will hold regardless of whether we define the open ball $B(u,r)$ (and its closure $\bar{B}(u,r)$) using the shortest distance metric or the effective resistance metric.
 As in \cite{RSLTCurKort}, we denote the $\alpha$-stable looptree by $\La$, and its root by $\rho$.
 We assume that our looptree is defined on the probability space $(\Omega, \F, \mathbf{P})$, and let $\mathbf{E}$ denote expectation on this space.